This post may contain affiliate links. Please read my disclosure policy for more info.

 And in his temple all cry, “Glory!” – Psalm 29:3-9

-The Lord speaks through His word.
-He can highlight a verse, or speak to us in our daily reading or He reveals truth through a study.
+The Lord speaks through His Word.
+This can be a verse, or He speaks to us in our daily reading or He reveals truth through a study.
 And there are many times He will highlight a verse or portion of scripture and then confirm it.
-You find yourself running into that same verse somewhere else, or someone else saying it.
-It’s like the Holy Spirit is breathing afresh on those Holy words!
-It’s powerful.

 I do want to say it’s very important that we have a good, healthy understanding of scripture.
 When you don’t it’s easy to take something out of context or have something become twisted.

-Always look at the Word of God as a whole.
+Always we must look at the Word of God as a whole.
 We must not pick and choose verses we like, but understand the fullness of God’s story.

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work. – 2 Timothy 3:16-17